thoughtspot/thoughtspot.github.io/_end-user/search/retrieve-expert-answer.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-{% include note.html content="Ask an Expert is not available in the new Answer experience.
-The new Answer experience is on by default for ThoughtSpot Cloud clusters.
-To use Ask an Expert, turn the new Answer experience off by selecting <strong>Classic experience </strong> from the <strong>Experience manager</strong> panel in your profile." %}
+{% include deprecation.html content="This feature is now deprecated.
+You may not use it starting with the May Cloud release.
+For details, see Deprecation Announcements." %}

 When you use **Ask an expert** to get help, you can view the answer after the expert responds.